 It depends on what type of aid you’ll be receiving—grants, student loans, work-study, or parent loans.

-Typically, the college first applies your grant or loan money toward your tuition, fees, and (if you live on campus) room and board.
+Typically, the college applies your grant or loan money toward your tuition, fees, and (if you live on campus) room and board.
 Any money left over is paid to you for other expenses.
-You might be able to choose whether the leftover money comes to you by check, cash, a credit to your bank account, or another method.

 If your loan is disbursed but then you realize that you don’t need the money after all, you may cancel your loan within 120 days of the disbursement, and no interest or fees will be charged.

-Your school must pay you directly (for instance, by cash or check) unless you request that the school
+Your school must pay you directly unless you request that the school

 - send your payments directly to your bank account or

 - use the money to pay for education-related charges (such as tuition, fees, and room and board) on your student account.

 In most cases, your child's school will disburse your loan money by crediting it to your child's school account to pay tuition, fees, room, board, and other authorized charges.
 If there is money left over, the school will pay it to you, usually by check.
 In some cases, with your permission, the school may disburse the leftover money to your child.